libgd/libgd/src/readme.txt

    (Windows), please consult with an experienced user of your system.
    Sorry, we cannot answer questions about basic Internet skills.

-   Unpacking the archive will produce a directory called "gd1.6.1".
+   Unpacking the archive will produce a directory called "gd-1.7.0".

     For Unix

-   cd to the gd1.6.1 directory and examine the Makefile, which you will probably need to change slightly depending on your operating system and your needs.
+   cd to the 1.7.0 directory.
+Edit the Makefile with your preferred text editor and make any necessary changes to the settings at the top, especially if you want Xpm or TrueType support.
+Next, type "make".
+If you are the system administrator, and you wish to make the gd library available to other programs, you may also wish to type "make install".

+   If you get errors, edit the Makefile again, paying special attention to the INCLUDEDIRS and LIBDIRS settings.

     For Windows, Mac, Et Cetera